xehpuk/codewars/bagels/README.md

 }
 ```

 The catch?
 For the solution, we're testing that the result is equal to 4.
-But as a little hint, the solution to the this Kata is exactly the same as the example test cases.
+But as a little hint, the solution to this Kata is (almost) exactly the same as the example test cases.

 ## Timeline
 - Created: 2015-01-19